Ekobius Ecovillage (Ecology Crossroads)

 Resident members can work in agroforestry, permaculture, teaching ecology, growing medicinal plants, making artisan products, developing handicrafts and through the social production of ecosystem services and non-wood forest resources through specialized educational development projects sponsored by international patrons in the Guiana Highlands and Northern Amazon regions.

-Our uniqueness is based on the absence of faith based modern religion, politics, government, and capitalism.
-We embrace barter and the Pachamama if that is considered a religious faith.
+We embrace barter and the Pachamama (Mother Earth or Gaia) if that is considered a religious faith.

 Resident cooperators are paid for their individual work production and cooperatively through the net production of the coop as well.
 The cooperative ownership assures fair trade practices.

-Our project is beginning with a property that has a common kitchen building, a four room cabin, a 5 stall bath house, and 3 chicken coups.
+Our project is beginning with a property that has a common kitchen building, a four room lodge, a 5 stall bath house, several concrete foundations and 2 chicken coups.

 - Status: Re-forming